mikemckiernan/GenerativeAIExamples/docs/rag/llm_inference_server.md

 ```
   cd deploy/
   source compose.env
-  docker compose build triton
+  docker compose build llm
 ```
 - Run the container which will start the triton server with TRT-LLM optimized Llama2 model
 ```
-  docker compose up triton
+  docker compose up llm
 ```

 - Once the optimized Llama2 is deployed in Triton Server, clients can send HTTP/REST or gRPC requests directly to Triton Server.
-Example implmentation of the client can be found [here](../llm-inference-server/model_server_client/trt_llm.py).
+Example implmentation of the client can be found [here](../../integrations/langchain/llms/triton_trt_llm.py).